• Skip to primary navigation

 Notes

 If you have not used Anaheim peppers before, you can find them at most grocery stores.
 They are a large pepper, but lighter in color than a poblano.
-They are also generally more narrow than a poblano as well.
+They are also generally narrower than a poblano as well.

 Make sure and choose peppers that are firm and don't have mold near the stem.
 They can also be red or green, the red having a little more heat.